Is My Car Totaled If My Airbags Deploy?

 Airbags use an array of sensor systems to detect the speed and severity of a car crash.
 They are not designed to deploy on every impact because they could cause unintentional injuries if deployed at the wrong time or during minor collisions.

-According to the Insurance Institute of Highway Safety (IIHS), a standard front airbag deploys when its sensor detects an impact into a rigid obstacle at 10-12 mph for unbelted occupants or 16 mph for belted occupants.
+According to the Insurance Institute for Highway Safety (IIHS), a standard front airbag deploys when its sensor detects an impact into a rigid obstacle at 10-12 mph for unbelted occupants or 16 mph for belted occupants.
 Side airbags deploy at 8-18 mph, depending on the impact severity.

 Typically, the narrower the struck obstacle, the lower the deployment threshold, as the impact forces are distributed over a smaller area, causing more severe damage.